cbodden/nd-to-slack/README.md

 <pre><code>*/5 * * * * /path/to/nd-to-slack.sh >/dev/null</code></pre>

-While the script runs if the server has no acivity the script will not post any messages until there is activity again.
+While the script runs if the server has no acivity the script will not post any messages until there is activity again and it wont repost a presently playing song if the loop / cron time is set short.

+This script was test with cron at 1 minute intervals.

 Requirements
 ----